Leomelonseeds/MissileWars/README.md

 * **Spawn Creeper**

 ## Decks
-These new items have been split into 4 different Decks (kits), each with its own unique playstyle:
+These new items have been split into 4 different Decks (kits), each with 5 different missiles 3 unique utility items, and its own unique playstyle:
 * **Vanguard** - A speed-focused deck that contains the fastest missiles in the game, in addition to (nerfed) mobility items like the Canopy and Splash.
 * **Berserker** - With all the most explosive missiles, you don't want a Berserker getting to your side.
 * **Sentinel** - A defense specialist, with sturdy missiles and utility items like the torpedo and obsidian shield.
 * **Architect** - If constructing infrastructure is your thing, the special missiles, shields, platforms, and leaves offered by this deck will suit your playstyle.

+## New Maps
+4+ new maps, each changing the gameplay in fun and inventive ways, have been added.
+New maps are also being worked on - images will be uploaded here later.
+* **Double Layer** - The classic map, but with thicker bases.
+What could go wrong?
+* **Middle Ground** - An extra base, smack in the middle of the map.
+* **Minefield** - A menacing map with explosive chain reactions
+* **Cube Crowd** - The dumbest map name represents our coolest idea, a skygrid style field of blocks to chill on.

 ## Balancing
 An enemy player getting to your side almost always meant certain death in the original game.
 The balancing changes listed below make for more fun, intense gameplay.